 Something that most men and women are able to agree on is sex isn't just about the meshing of bodies.
 It's also about connecting on a mental level.
 One way to flirt with your partner, in the hours leading into Halloween, is to send them some trick-or-treat texts; only, make sure they come with a bit of a twist.
 Customarily, Halloween tricks come in a form of some sort of mischief, so you can ask your partner a trivia question about your relationship or even about your sex life or particular turn-ons.
 Treats are traditionally given in the form of candy or money.
 So, if your partner gets the answer right, you can reward them with either or both.

 For instance, you can shoot a text during their lunch hour asking them, "trick or treat?"
 If they say trick, respond with, "What's my favorite sex position?"
-If they get the answer right, let them know that they're favorite candy will be placed…on a very intimate part of their body, in order for you to lick off.
+If they get the answer right, let them know that their favorite candy will be placed…on a very intimate part of their body, in order for you to lick it off.
 If they get the answer wrong, they have to "treat you" instead.

 2. Get Some Pumpkin-Scented Soy Candles